I’ve been answering more and more questions lately about how to feed your small dog raw dog food.

-Tiny dogs are ok with eating the following raw meaty bones, although the RMB may have to be cut into halves for portion control (I recommend using a bread knife):
+They’re OK eating the following raw meaty bones, although the RMB may have to be cut into halves for portion control (I recommend using a bread knife):

-- Chicken feet
+- Chicken necks, wings, and feet

-- Duck feet
+- Duck wings and feet

 - Very small beef oxtails

 In that case, you’ll have to use a meat grinder and mix the ground raw meaty bones with the muscle meat and the secreting organs.
 You can find decent meat grinders on Amazon.

-You can buy RMBs for tiny dogs from several different places.
-Raw Paws Pet Food carries chicken feet/necks/wings.
+You can buy RMBs for small and tiny dogs from several different places.

 Walmart carries oxtails in different sizes, meaning one package of oxtails will contain different sized oxtails.
 You could pick out the smallest ones and use the bigger ones in a homemade batch of bone broth.